marcioapaiva/data-cleaning-final/README.md

+# Project
-Final project for coursera's Getting and Cleaning Data course.
+This is the final project for Getting and Cleaning Data course.

 The script 'run_analysys.R' is responsible for doing the data cleaning.
 It assumes the data, available in "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip", is contained (unzipped) in a directory named "UCI HAR Dataset" in the same level as the script.
 The data is originally from "http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones".

 The script tidies the data according to the project's requirements, and outputs the files har_data.tbl and har_data_means.tbl.
 The transformations are described below.

+## Data Transformations

 - The main data is read from the files X_test.txt and X_train.txt.
 Subjects and activities are also read from subject_test.txt, subject_train.txt, y_test.txt and y_train.txt.